ENCODE-DCC/encoded/src/encoded/schemas/changelogs/genetic_modification.md

 ### Minor changes since schema version 10

-* A combination of method *CRISPR* with the category of *mutagenesis* and purpose *characterization* may be submitted to describe a genetic modificaiton.
+* A combination of method *CRISPR* with the category of *mutagenesis* and purpose *characterization* may be submitted to describe a genetic modification.

 ### Schema version 10